michalq/endomondo2strava/README.md

 # TODO

 1. Saving access token and refresh token for strava to not ask for code every time app is running,
+2. Dockerize it,
-2. Verification if import ended
+3. Verification if import ended